Diderot-Language/examples/README.md

 # ddro-examples

-These examples demonstrate the various features of the Diderot language.
-As a Diderot user, these examples are useful starting points for adapting and modifying for your own purposes.
+These examples demonstrate the various features of the [Diderot language](http://diderot-language.cs.uchicago.edu) As a Diderot user, these examples are useful starting points for adapting and modifying for your own purposes.
 You can help by fixing issues that arise, and contributing new example programs.